hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 * `node_resource_group` - Auto-generated Resource Group containing AKS Cluster resources.

+* `node_resource_group_id` - The ID of the Resource Group containing the resources for this Managed Kubernetes Cluster.

 * `role_based_access_control_enabled` - Is Role Based Access Control enabled for this managed Kubernetes Cluster?

 * `service_principal` - A `service_principal` block as documented below.